128technology/docs/docs/howto_config_snmp.md

 ---
 ## Overview

 The following are the high level steps for configuring SNMP.
-Each procedure is broken out below.
+Each procedure is detailed below.

 - Configure KNI Interface at both hub and spoke SSRs